gavinlyonsrepo/displaylib_16bit_PICO/README.md

 This will disable advanced graphics mode.
 If this is disabled some examples and demos may not work fully or even compile.

+### Advanced buffer mode

+Advanced buffer mode.
+There is advanded buffer mode where the code writes to a global screen buffer instead of the VRAM of display.
+It is off by default more details at readme, which is in the 'doc' folder [at link.](extra/doc/buffer_mode/README.md)

 ### Test

 There are multiple examples for each device,